 In this article we provide detailed information on travel and trekking insurance.

 If you plan to trek at high altitude (up to 6,000 meters) then this article will provide accurate information on key hiking insurance considerations.

-Anyone looking to undertake mountaineering activities (i.e. climbing with ropes, crampons or ice axes) should refer to specialist insurance like the British Mountaineering Club.
+Anyone looking to undertake mountaineering activities (i.e. climbing with ropes, crampons or ice axes) should seek specialist insurance like that offered by the British Mountaineering Club.
 Please remember to read the small print on all policies before purchasing.